yltaba/blog/README.md

-This is the repository for my personal website under development.
+This is the repository for my personal website.

 I'm building it with blogdown, Hugo and its Academic theme.